Metroweb shareholders say unaware of plans by Telecom Italia to buy stake

-CAPRI Italy Two shareholders in Italy's fiber optic network provider Metroweb said on Friday they were unaware of any plans to sell a stake in the company owned by infrastructure fund F2i to Telecom Italia (TLIT.MI).
+CAPRI, Italy Oct 3 Two shareholders in Italy's fibre optic network provider Metroweb said on Friday they were unaware of any plans to sell a stake in the company owned by infrastructure fund F2i to Telecom Italia.

 Fastweb CEO Alberto Calcagno and Franco Bassanini, chairman of state lender Cassa Depositi e Prestiti (CDP), made the comments after a source had said Telecom Italia was due to start talks over buying the F2i stake in Metroweb.